-For each of these degrees, basic proficiency in the following six areas is required: (1) Guidance and Counseling; (2) General Psychology; (3) Growth and Development; (4) Educational Psychology and Learning; (5) Measurement, Evaluation, and Research; and (6) Personal, Emotional, and Social Adjustment.
+Candidates for the Masters degree, the Specialists degree, and the Doctor of Education degree are required to demonstrate basic proficiency in the following six areas: (1) Guidance and Counseling; (2) General Psychology; (3) Growth and Development; (4) Educational Psychology and Learning; (5) Measurement, Evaluation, and Research; and (6) Personal, Emotional, and Social Adjustment.
 In addition, courses, individual studies, practicums, and internships designed to meet specific degree or certification requirements must be met.

-All areas of concentration must be planned with the student's adviser in Educational Psychology and Guidance.
-Copies of programs required for each degree may be obtained from the adviser or from the Educational Psychology and Guidance office.
+All areas of concentration must be planned with the student's adviser.
+Copies of programs required for each degree may be obtained from the adviser, from the Educational Psychology and Guidance office, or the Department of Student Personnel.